Aeroluna/LunaCoopMod/README.md

 Keeps it unviable to use static defense aggressively without completely removing the option defensively.
 Especially useful for dealing with ghosts.

 - Added Instigators.
   - A Purifier variant Stalker.
   - Added Displacement Matrix upgrade that lowers the cooldown of Blink to 4 seconds and allows up to 3 charges.
   - Blink can be set to autocast to automatically blink when the hull takes damage.

 Karax's anti-air is very lackluster, adding a ranged gateway unit helps greatly with that.
 The Adept is already used by Fenix, so why not add the unused Purifier unit, the Instigator?
 Having up to three low-cooldown Blinks on autocast lets these units skirmish effectively and can get pretty chaotic.

+- Added Disruptors.
+  - Has Fenix Disruptor upgrades.
+  - Has regular controllable nova.
+  - Increased nova speed from 2.25 -> 3.25
+  - Reduced cooldown of Purification Nova from 30 seconds to 10 seconds.
+  - Increased Purification Nova radius by 20%.
+  - Changed price of Cloaking Module from 100/100 to 50/50.
+  - Changed price of Purification Nova from 150/150 to 100/100.

+Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
+Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.

 ## Alarak